conda-forge/nvmath-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `nvmath-python, nvmath-python-dx` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `nvmath-python, nvmath-python-cpu, nvmath-python-dx` can be installed with `conda`:

 ```
-conda install nvmath-python nvmath-python-dx
+conda install nvmath-python nvmath-python-cpu nvmath-python-dx
 ```

 or with `mamba`:

 ```
-mamba install nvmath-python nvmath-python-dx
+mamba install nvmath-python nvmath-python-cpu nvmath-python-dx
 ```

 It is possible to list all of the versions of `nvmath-python` available on your platform with `conda`: